knative/client/docs/cmd/kn_plugin_list.md

 Available plugins are those that are:
 - executable
 - begin with "kn-"
-- Kn's plugin directory ~/.config/kn/plugins
+- Kn's plugin directory
-- Anywhere in the execution $PATH (if lookupInPath config variable is enabled)
+- Anywhere in the execution $PATH (if plugins.path-lookup config variable is enabled)

 ```
 kn plugin list [flags]